How does the online classroom affect students’ ability to learn?

 Students can move past their frustration by discussing the situation with their family and letting the school help with providing the necessary means to facilitate online learning.

 II.
-Participation In Class
+Participation in Class

 Students may find it difficult to express their thoughts and feelings about learning in the online environment with their teachers, which may prevent them from participating, hindering their identities.